Francesco Burroni

 Hi and welcome to my website.

-I am a linguist and cognitive scientist working on speech.
-I currently work as a Wissenschaftlicher Mitarbeiter (Postdoctoral Scientific Staff Member) with the Spoken Language Processing Group and the Institute for Phonetics and Speech Processing at LMU Munich.
+I am a computational articulatory phonetician working on speech production and its diversity cross-linguistically and across dialects and individuals.
+I currently work as a Wissenschaftlicher Mitarbeiter with the Spoken Language Processing Group and the Institute for Phonetics and Speech Processing at LMU Munich, Germany.
+I also hold a special lecturer affiliation with Chulalongkorn University, Bangkok, Thailand.

-To understand the laws of speech, I draw on state-of-the-art tracking and imaging techniques, such as electromagnetic articulography and real-time MRI, combined with dynamical-systems and Bayesian modeling, as well as on advances in machine learning and AI.
-I apply these techniques to a typologically diverse range of languages – from Italian and French to Thai, Japanese, Malay, Icelandic, and beyond – and to diverse populations of speakers.
+To understand the laws of speech, I draw on state-of-the-art tracking and imaging techniques - such as electroglottography, aerodynamic investigations, electromagnetic articulography, and real-time MRI – combined with statistical (e.g., functional data analysis, bayesian statistics), dynamical-systems and machine learning/AI modeling.
+I apply these techniques to a typologically diverse range of languages – from Italian and French to Thai, Japanese, Malay, Icelandic, and beyond – and to diverse populations of speakers ranging from typical adults to children and, recently, clinical populations.

-I see the pursuit of knowledge as a collective enterprise and am especially fond of collaborating with other researchers across phonetics, linguistics, psychology, and cognitive science.
+The pursuit of knowledge is a collective enterprise and I am always fond of collaborating with other researchers across phonetics, linguistics, psychology, and the cognitive and clinical sciences.